Lecture 21: OLS Regression with Discrete Dependent Variables

 Hypothesis testing with t-test¶

 If bookies were all-knowing, the spread would exactly account for the predictable winning probability and all we would be left with is the noise --- the intercept should be one-half.
 Is it true in the data?
-We can use the t_test( )
+We can use the t_test( ) method of the results object to perform t-tests.

 The null hypothesis is $H_0: \beta_0 = 0.5$ and the alternative hypothesis is $H_1: \beta_0 \neq 0.5$.